depaljas/depaljas.github.io/_posts/2023-01-01-trying-jekyll.markdown

 servlet.rb:3:in `require': cannot load such file -- webrick (LoadError)
 ```

 This appears to be a result of using an older version of Jekyll (imposed by using the github-pages gem) with a newer version of Ruby.
 A workaround was proposed [here][webrick], running `bundle add webrick`.
 The page runs OK locally now.
+The FAQ of the [jekyll-dash][dash-gh] theme, discussed further down, also mentions this.

 In step 17, using branch `master`, which seems to be the default branch when commit without specifying a branch name explicitly.
 At this point I also reviewed step 6, and noticed that GitHub had successfully set the deployment branch to `master`.
 In seconds, the site was hosted successfully on GitHub pages.